RobinLinus/coins-legacy/notes/merkle-inventories.md

 ## Privacy Preserving Lightning Node
 Suppose we are a lightning node that wants to watch its channels.
 We can keep a history of all TXIDs in our channel backups.
 For efficiency, we can truncate the channel's TXIDs down to 4 bytes instead of 32.
 This is sufficiently collision resistant to scan Merkle inventories.
+It corresponds to 4 MB overhead per 1 Million channel updates.

 A node that syncs once a week to watch its channels, would have to download less than 100 MB.
 Furthermore, such a node can serve other nodes while it is online.
 It can contribute almost as much resources as it consumes.